autonomys/subspace-relayer/backend/README.md

 * `wsUrls` - WebSocket JSON-RPC endpoint URLs of the main Substrate-based chain (in most cases relay chain like Kusama or Polkadot, but can be used with any other chain too)
 * `paraId` - ID of a parachain or parathread under above relay chain
 * `feedId` - ID of the feed already created on Subspace chain into which archived blocks will go (`tools/create-feeds` script can be used to create feeds for accounts in the config file)
+* `bestGrandpaFinalizedBlockNumber` - relay chain block number from which [pallet-grandpa-finality-verifier](https://github.com/subspace/subspace/tree/main/crates/pallet-grandpa-finality-verifier) starts GRANDPA verification.
+It has to be a block when GRANDPA authorities changed

 </details>